 17. Reward credit cards

 If you're good with your money, taking advantage of reward credit cards would work very well in your favor.
-Figure out what the biggest things you spend money on and find the best reward cards for that category.
+Figure out what the biggest things you spend money on are and find the best reward cards for that category.
 For example, if travel is your thing, check out our top picks for travel credit cards.

 18. Download WhatsApp and Viber